Websites using Google Tag Manager (GTM) can deploy Cookiebot by following these step-by-step instructions.

 Under the collapsible configuration group ‘Default Consent State’ you can adjust which categories of cookies should be granted or denied before the end user submits consent.

-As most data protection legislations like GDPR require so-called ‘prior consent’, the default setting is ‘Denied’ for all categories.
+Since most data protection legislations such as GDPR require so-called ‘prior consent’, the default setting is ‘Denied’ for all categories.
 The category ‘necessary’ (mapped to consent type security_storage) is by default set to ‘Allow’ and is not configurable, as it does not require consent.

 GTM by default supports 5 different consent types that are automatically mapped by Cookiebot to the 4 categories used in Cookiebot CMP: